 Stage 1 - Referral to the State Commission Assessment Panel

-Once a proposal has been declared a major development by the Minister and a formal development application has been received, it is referred to the State Commission Assessment Panel (SCAP).
+Once a proposal has been declared a major development by the minister and a formal development application has been received, it is referred to the State Commission Assessment Panel (SCAP).

-Applications at this stage are preliminary and conceptual in nature so they are not publically released for comment as full detailed design and information have not been included in the application – this will occur later in the assessment process.
+Applications at this stage are preliminary and conceptual in nature so they are not publicly released for comment as full detailed design and information have not been included in the application - this will occur later in the assessment process.

 SCAP considers the application and identifies the key social, environmental and economic issues relevant to the assessment of the proposal.
-SCAP engages with the State agencies as part of this process to ensure all aspects of the proposal are considered.
+SCAP engages with the state agencies as part of this process to ensure all aspects of the proposal are considered.

-The SCAP will then determine the level of assessment required and issue formal Guidelines outlining all the issues that need to be addressed and any further information required to enable a proper assessment of the proposal.
+The SCAP will then determine the level of assessment required and issue formal guidelines outlining all the issues that need to be addressed and any further information required to enable a proper assessment of the proposal.

 There are three levels of assessment that the SCAP can set: